Clarity Insolvency

 Advantages

-• One monthly payment shared between your creditors
+• One affordable monthly payment shared between your creditors

-• Your provider deals with creditors for you
+• Your DMP provider deals with creditors on your behalf

 Things to consider

-• Not legally binding, so creditors can still act
+• Not legally binding, so creditors can still take action against you

-• Repaying at a reduced rate takes longer
+• Repaying at a reduced rate usually means the plan takes longer

-• Missed payments can affect your credit rating
+• Missed or reduced payments are likely to affect your credit rating

-• No debt is written off, you repay it all
+• No debt is written off.
+You repay everything you owe

 Frequently asked questions